Advice for postgraduate research students (PGRs)

 Requesting an independent chair for your online viva

-As part of recent changes to PGR Covid-19 arrangements, there is now a requirement for your main supervisor to discuss the option of appointing an Independent Chair with you prior to any fully or partly online viva.
+As part of recent changes to postgraduate research student COVID-19 arrangements, there is now a requirement for your main supervisor to discuss the option of appointing an independent chair with you prior to any fully or partly online viva.

 - An independent chair under normal circumstances is required where there are only external examiners or where there is an inexperienced examiner.